Myth or fact?

 Even if you’ve started a wills variation claim, it may be possible to settle the dispute outside of court.
 This involves coming to an agreement with the other party about what’s fair.
 A case can be settled any time before the judge gives their reasons for judgment.

 Wills variation claims are often settled at a mediation.
 Mediation is less formal than going to court and much less expensive.
-See our information on mediation to learn more about the process.
+Here, we explain how mediation works.
 If the mediation is successful, you’ll enter into a settlement agreement, which will resolve the dispute.

 If you want to leave a spouse or child either nothing or less than they might reasonably expect, seek advice from an estates planning lawyer.
 They can help you structure your assets as you wish.
 They may suggest that you pass assets outside of your will, such as through joint ownership or through a trust.
 When someone challenges a will, they can only access estate assets.
 They usually can’t touch assets that have passed outside of the will.
 (Though there are exceptions!)

 As explained here, some lawyers may suggest that you explain your reasons for leaving out a spouse or child in a separate document or letter you keep with your will.
 If you do this, you’ll still need to show you’ve at least considered your spouse and children and your obligation to provide for them.
 This doesn’t guarantee they won’t receive something if they dispute the will in court.